Stelllarce/spelling-corrector/README.md

 - Deep dive in grammar correction (unlikely)

 ## Known issues

-- In en the algorithm substitutes I with A

-- Always corrects the first word in the sentence

 - Progress bar says its computing special symbols too (maybe a feature)

 - Need more special symbols and also put the regex for that in a separate file

+- When reading from a file with language, different from the one selected, the program will be veeeery slow

 ## References